porres/pd-cyclone/README.md

 -------

 Pure Data (or just "Pd") project is found at: https://sourceforge.net/p/pure-data/pure-data/ci/master/tree/ or in its github mirror https://github.com/pure-data/pure-data.
-The Pd webpage managed by the Pd community is at: http://puredata.info/
+The offical download page is here: http://msp.ucsd.edu/software.html

 Max is found at: https://cycling74.com/